lua-batteries/lua-batteries/README.md

 meson install -C build --skip-subprojects libffi,libuv,openssl,sqlite3,zlib
 ```

 5. Now lua-batteries should be installed in your prefix directory.
 Now add `PREFIX/bin` in your `PATH` environment variable.
-On linux you need need to set `LUA_PATH=PREFIX/../share/lua/5.4/?.lua` and `LUA_CPATH=PREFIX/../lib/lua/5.4/?.so` environment variable too.
+On linux you need need to set `LUA_PATH=PREFIX/../share/lua/5.4/?.lua` and `LUA_CPATH=PREFIX/../lib/lua/5.4/?.so` environment variables too.

 6. You can further read more information about meson from meson's quick [guide](https://mesonbuild.com/Quick-guide.html).
 You can also see [meson_options.txt](https://github.com/clitic/lua-batteries/blob/main/meson_options.txt) for customizing your installation.